transcelerate/ddf-sdr-api/README.md

 This is a .NET 6 Web API project that is designed to expose APIs which upstream/downstream systems can utilize to store and retrieve study definitions from SDR.

-Please read the [API User Guide](documents/ddf-sdr-user-guide-api.pdf) to get started.
+Please read the [DDF SDR API User Guide](documents/ddf-sdr-user-guide-api.pdf) to get started.

 # Pre-requisites